 A divorce mediator acts as a neutral, objective third party that helps both spouses express their concerns and goals.
 The mediator helps both parties achieve their goals in a way that creates positive, beneficial agreements regarding marital property, spousal support and other topics.

 A mediator can also be an attorney.
-In this case, the mediator not only supervises the mediation process, but can help draft legal paperwork that’s necessary to finalize the dissolution of marriage.
+In this case, the mediator not only supervises the mediation process, but can help draft legal paperwork that’s necessary to finalize the divorce.

 Why Use Divorce Mediation in Arizona?